 I’m finally starting to get into the Christmas spirit.
-P and I got our tree up and I’ve managed somehow to finish all our Christmas shopping a bit early!
+Mr. Actually and I got our tree up and I’ve managed somehow to finish all our Christmas shopping a bit early!
 Still, I’ve been toddling along, doing various Christmasy bits as well, like stopping off at the Christmas shops in Selfridges, Harrods and John Lewis, and visiting the London Bridge and South Bank Christmas markets.
 My newest find?
 The East Village Christmas Makers Market!

 This sweet little market out in Stratford featured lots of cozy little treats, and it’s theme this year is something I’m currently obsessed with… you guessed it – hygge!
 I managed to catch it on the last weekend (it only ran on Saturdays and Sundays for 3 weekends) and though on the small side, it was lovely!
 There were a few tables of different local London businesses selling their wares and there were some really beautiful things!